 Car Accident Lawyer

-Your car accident attorney Indianapolis, IN trusts must prove each of the following five elements of negligence in order to recover compensation for your injuries:
+One of the Auto Accident Lawyers Indianapolis, IN residents trust must prove each of the following five elements of negligence in order to recover compensation for your injuries:

 Duty of Care – In tort law, your car accident attorney must prove that the defendant owed a duty of care to protect you from any foreseeable harms or injuries as would be exercised by a reasonable person.